rowidanagah/Head_First_Object_Oriented_Design_and_Analysis/README.md

 ### Composition

-Composition is most powerful when you want to use behavior to be defined in an interfance.
+Composition is most powerful when you want to use behavior to be defined in an interface.

-- It allowyou to use behavior from a family of other classes, and to chane that behavior at the runtime.
+- It allows you to use behavior from a family of other classes, and to chang that behavior at the runtime.

-- When an objectis composed of other objects and that owing object is destroyed, the obj that are pert of the composition go away too.
+- When an objects composed of other objects and that owing object is destroyed, the obj that are pert of the composition go away too.

-- *Composition* is about ownership. _the main obj *owns* the composed bevavior_.
+- *Composition* is about ownership. _the main obj *owns* the composed behavior_.

 ### Aggregation

-*Aggregation* is used when  one class ia used as a part of aanother class, yet still exists outside of that other class
+*Aggregation* is used when  one class ia used as a part of another class, yet still exists outside of that other class

 - It's a variation in composition.